Ridhwana/rails/guides/source/active_record_querying.md

 The SQL query will return all customers that have made at least one review.

+`where.missing` is the opposite of `where.associated`.
 You can use `where.missing` to select records that do not have an association:

 ```ruby
 Customer.where.missing(:reviews)